-Ms. Brummer also regularly counsels her clients on all aspects of managing distressed real estate assets.
-She represents a wide variety of client types, including institutional investors, pension funds, private real estate funds and public and private REITs, as well as their investment advisers.
+Ms. Brummer represents a wide variety of client types, including institutional investors, pension funds, private real estate funds and public and private REITs, as well as their investment advisers.
+She also regularly counsels her clients on all aspects of managing distressed real estate assets.

 Prior to joining Goodwin in 2018, Ms. Brummer was a partner at Stroock & Stroock & Lavan LLP.
-She previously practiced at Cleary Gottlieb Steen & Hamilton LLP, spending more than two years in their Tokyo, Japan office.
-Ms. Brummer lived and worked in Japan for a total of five years and is proficient in Japanese.
+She previously practiced at Cleary Gottlieb Steen & Hamilton LLP, spending more than two years in their Tokyo office.
+Ms. Brummer lived in Japan for a total of five years and is proficient in Japanese.